sophiaaa05/Project-Heimdall/README.md

 ## Overview

 This project develops a reproducible data pipeline that transforms raw airborne LiDAR point clouds into high-contrast relief models for archaeological site identification.
-The target study areas are **Gamla Uppsala** and **Birka** — both well-documented Viking-age sites, which allows pipeline outputs to be validated against known features in the RAÄ Fornsök heritage register before being applied to less-surveyed terrain.
+The target study areas is **Gamla Uppsala**  which is well-documented site, which allows pipeline outputs to be validated against known features in the RAÄ Fornsök heritage register before being applied to less-surveyed terrain.

 The core methodology strips away modern vegetation and infrastructure from elevation data to reveal anthropogenic subsurface features: burial mounds, stone circles, field systems, and ancient settlement foundations.

+Basically, to have me learn QGIS and get used to seeing archeological sites and deal with this type of data

 ---